ccampb74/Gamemasters_Notebook/README.md

 ```docker run -p 127.0.0.1:5000:5000 (flask-app:test)
 ```

-If you wish to run the code tests, use the package manager [pip3](https://pip.pypa.io/en/stable/) to install the required packages from the requirements file, and ensure that your PYTHONPATH is set to app within src.
+If you wish to run the code tests, use the package manager [pip3](https://pip.pypa.io/en/stable/) to install the required packages from the requirements file, and ensure that your PYTHONPATH is set to app within

 ```python
 $ pip install -r requirements.txt